confuzedskull/G2/readme.txt

 2DWorld
 =======
-by James Nakano A.K.A.
-"Confuzed Skull"
+by James Nakano A.K.A. "confuzedskull"

 I. Troubleshooting
 A. Windows